ownage-labs/cerebrosonic-navigator/README.md

 ## Troubleshoot
 - pyaudio requires portaudio on Mac/OSX. brew install portaudio.
-- torch does not always run on the latest versions of python. use pyenv to set the global python version before you create the venv.
+- torch confirmed on python3.9. use pyenv to set the global python version before you create the venv.